From around this time each year, my inbox starts hoppin’ with questions about ‘The Dublin Christmas Market’.

 With that being said, we can expect to see a number of carol services move outside once the Christmas period arrives.
 We’ll update this guide when they’re announced.

 Dublin Christmas lights 2020 switch-on

-In 2017, the parade on O’Connell Street had to be cancelled due to concerns of overcrowding.
+In 2017, the Christmas switch-on parade on O’Connell Street had to be cancelled due to concerns of overcrowding.